ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

        },
        "dialog_in_progress": false
    }
+ }
+}
 ```

-#### Adding variable to context
+### Adding variable to context
-Suppose that we want to return an actionable URL, meaning the response includes a url variable so the end user can click on it to navigate to a new service end point.
+Suppose that we want to return an actionable URL, meaning the response includes a `URL` variable so the end user can click on it to navigate to a new page.
 To illustrate this we will present a URL of a business process deployed on BPM on Cloud.
 Therefore we are adding a new intent to support the user's query about accessing the "Supplier on boarding business process".
 Let add the intent named #supplieronboarding with some examples of user's queries:
 ![Supplier on boarding](supplier-intent.png)

 A new node is added to the dialog flow, but instead of defining a static text response, we use the *{...}* icon to access the Advanced editor so we can edit the *json* response object: